keawstudio/Clothing-System-3D/README.md

 **UPDATE HISTORY**

+2017.03.19 - Added link to the original, simplified version

-12.27.2016 - Second tutorial, showing how to setup the system database, is ready: https://www.youtube.com/watch?v=lxNTYjzXKcI&t
+2016.12.27 - Second tutorial, showing how to setup the system database, is ready: https://www.youtube.com/watch?v=lxNTYjzXKcI&t

-12.16.2016 - Added the first video tutorial about how to use the system: https://youtu.be/DbQ73m2kEQs
+2016.12.16 - Added the first video tutorial about how to use the system: https://youtu.be/DbQ73m2kEQs